PnxDev/PnxDev/README.md

 - 💬 Ask me about **You can give me a message to Discord**

-- 📫 How to reach me -**team.pnxdevolopment@gmail.com**
+- 📧 How to reach me - **team.pnxdevolopment@gmail.com**

+- 📌 Our Discord joining link - **https://discord.gg/soroy-583498624592248842**

-- 📄 Know about my experiences
+- 📄 Know about my experiences -
-Worked for 3 FiveM server Project & Verious Minecraft Custom worlds 🌍.
+I Worked for 3 FiveM server Project & Verious Minecraft Custom worlds 🌍.

 - ⚡ Fun fact **I am Funny 😅**